-It shall be unlawful for any person, association, group, or organization within the limits of the City to harbor hens without first having obtained, paid for and having in force and affect, a valid, current permit.
+It shall be unlawful for any person, association, group or organization within the limits of the Inside District of the City to harbor hens without first having obtained, paid for and having in force and affect, a valid, current permit.
 Roosters (male chickens) are prohibited within the City.